-Hanover will bestow its highest alumni honors on six graduates during a spring ceremony in the J. Graham Brown Campus Center.
+Hanover will bestow its highest alumni honors on six graduates during a special virtual ceremony at 5 p.m., Friday, Oct.
+9.

-The Alumni Achievement Award will be presented May 2, 2020, to Gary Ball ’73, Patricia Wyche Calore ’83 and retired Col. Stephen Smith, USMC.
-That day, the Distinguished Young Alumni Award will be given to Patric Morrison ’10, Morgan Rumple ’13 and Chris Walsh ’08.
+The Alumni Achievement Award will be presented to Gary Ball ’73, Patricia Wyche Calore ’83 and retired Col. Stephen Smith, USMC.
+During the program, the Distinguished Young Alumni Award will be given to Patric Morrison ’10, Morgan Rumple ’13 and Chris Walsh ’08.

 The honors, presented annually since 1960, recognize Hanoverians who have enhanced the reputation of the College by making significant contributions to their community, state or nation through professional service, public service and/or civic activities.